 Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

-Too often stockroom managers overstock to ensure that they meet their mission – to have the right number of the right parts at the right time to keep operations moving smoothly.
+Too often, stockroom managers overstock to ensure that they meet their mission – to have the right number of the right parts at the right time to keep operations moving smoothly.
 Without an efficient system like the eTurns TrackStock app and the right metrics to monitor and manage inventory levels, inventory can get out of control.
-Deciding on what inventory to cut without a clear strategy can lead to critical shortages, affecting operations and even production.
+Deciding what inventory to cut without a clear strategy can lead to critical shortages, affecting operations and even production.

-In this article we show you how to calculate and use the right inventory formulas to get you closer to your end goal: optimizing your quantity on hand so you have what you need, when you need it, and no more.
+In this article, we show you how to calculate and use the right inventory formulas to get you closer to your end goal: optimizing your quantity on hand so you have what you need, when you need it, and no more.

 What are the most relevant inventory formulas for stockrooms?